 As important as how old your audience is and where they live is their gender.

-Targeting your ladies cosmetics brand at men isn’t necessarily a bad choice in the run-up to Christmas, but throughout the rest of the year it’s unlikely that those adverts are going to convert into a sale.
+Targeting your ladies cosmetics brand at men isn’t necessarily a bad choice in the run-up to Christmas, but throughout the rest of the year, it’s unlikely those adverts are going to convert into a sale.

-Social media networks like Facebook and Twitter have in-built advertising networks that are increasing in depth every day.
-Today you can create an advert aimed solely at the right gender — plus age group and location — for a much cheaper cost per click.
+Social media networks like Facebook and Twitter have in-built advertising networks that are increasing in-depth every day.
+Today, you can create an advert aimed solely at the right gender — plus age group, location and many more metrics — for a much cheaper cost per click.

-Understanding your demographics greatly aids you in creating better social media updates and adverts that convert.
+Understanding your demographics greatly aids you in creating social media updates and adverts that convert.

 Some people need to repeatedly see a product in action through photos and videos over the space of a few days before making a purchase.
-Networks such as YouTube and Periscope are perfect for demonstrating not just how your product works, but how much easier if makes the lives of the people using it.
+Networks such as YouTube and Periscope are perfect for demonstrating not just how your product works but also how much easier it makes the lives of the people using it.

-Over the course of that period of saving and indecision, you can subtly target them through regular, jovial and engaging updates on the social media network your intended demographic uses the most, such as Facebook or Twitter.
+Over the course of that period of saving and indecision, you can subtly target your audience through regular, jovial and engaging updates on the social media network your intended demographic uses the most, such as Facebook or Twitter.

-5. Where Do They Get Their Information? i.e. Social Media, News, etc
+5. Where Do They Get Their Information?
+Social Media?
+News?

-More than 60% of the people living in the USA are using social media on a daily basis.
-That’s 180 million people who are messaging friends over Facebook, following the news on Twitter, and scrolling through Instagram wishing they were somewhere else.
+More than 45% of people living in the UK are active social media users.
+That’s 3.483 billion people who are messaging friends over Facebook, following the news on Twitter and scrolling through Instagram wishing they were somewhere else.

-Your next advertising campaign must utilise that prime real estate.
+Your next advertising campaign must take advantage of that prime real estate.

-By focusing all of your efforts onto the social media each of your demographics uses you can spend less time trying to be everywhere and instead create a singular cost-effective campaign on the one network your focus niche uses the most.
+By focusing all of your efforts on the social media platform your demographic uses, you can spend less time trying to be everywhere and instead create a singular cost-effective campaign on the one network your focus niche uses the most.

-For example, if your core demographic is Hispanic females between the ages of 18-29 then Instagram should be your primary network.
+For example, if your core demographic is Hispanic females between the ages of 18-29, Instagram should be your primary network.

-To find which social media network your demographic is using compare it to this report on social networks users to find the right fit.
+To find out which social media network your demographic is using, compare your audience against this report on social networks users to find the right fit.

 6. Which Type of Content Works Best?

-Short videos on Facebook have become an increasingly popular method of advertising for many brands in 2015, but what if you’re target audience doesn’t use Facebook?
+Short videos on Facebook have become an increasingly popular method of advertising for many brands, but what if your target audience doesn’t use Facebook?

-You’re needlessly spending a fortune creating incredible viral content that’s not being seen by the people that matter most.
+You’re needlessly spending a fortune creating incredible viral content that’s not being seen by the people who matter most.

-With just a few moments of thinking about the habits of your future customers, you can understand and put into action a social media strategy that works.
-Even the simple step of uploading the same videos to Instagram instead of Facebook could be all you need to change to reach the right person at just the right time.
+By spending just a few moments thinking about the habits of your future customers, you can understand and put into action a social media strategy that works.
+Even the simple step of uploading the same videos to Instagram instead of Facebook could be all you need to do to reach the right group of people at just the right time.

-If you’re selling SaaS or B2B, you might find that your videos are falling short but your Tweets are getting tonnes of engagement and clicks through to your business’s blog.
-Clearly the right type of content for this particular group are long-form and detailed blog posts.
+If you’re selling Software as a Service (SaaS) or Business to Business (B2B), you might find that your videos are falling short but your Tweets are getting tonnes of engagement and clicks through to your business’s blog.
+Clearly, the right type of content for this particular group is long-form and detailed blog posts.
 They want as much information as possible before they make a purchase, and you’re not going to find them browsing Facebook for it.

 Understanding Your Audience Demographics

-Gradually your notes are going to become the demographics you shape your future sales towards and it’s important to note that knowing the age, gender, and location isn’t the end of the road.
+Gradually, your notes are going to become the demographics that shape your future sales strategy, but it’s important to note that knowing the age, gender and location isn’t the end of the road.

-At the core they’re people with individual habits from which an average can be taken as a guide to their general buying habits.
+At the core, your target demographic are people with individual habits, from which an average can be taken to provide a guide to their general buying habits.

-You also have high earners who are penny-pinchers when it comes to spending.
-Alternatively you have low-income earners who will purchase non-essential items every weekend as a hard-earned reward to themselves.
+There will be high earners who are penny-pinchers when it comes to spending and people with a low-income level who will purchase non-essential items every weekend as a hard-earned reward to themselves.